IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 additional services, for example, a resource manager, an application manager, and a scheduler.

-The labs in this course do not explore the creation and administration of domains and instances.
+This tutorial doeds not explore the creation and administration of domains and instances.
+See the [documentation](https://www.ibm.com/support/knowledgecenter/en/SSCRJU/SSCRJU_welcome.html) for your Streams version for more information.

 System requirements
 -------------------